 Last week we participated in a very productive workshop in Amsterdam organized by working group 3 of ENRAM.
-ENRAM is the European Network for the Radar Surveillance of Animal Movement funded by COST and the workshop was a follow-up on the hackathon at which we created the flow visualization last year.
+ENRAM is the European Network for the Radar Surveillance of Animal Movement funded by COST and the workshop was a follow-up on the hackathon where we created the flow visualization last year.

 One of our goals this year was to visualize forward trajectory model data for bird migration.
 We were inspired by the fabulous Alcatraz escape simulation made by Dutch researchers in CartoDB to try this ourselves.